tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

 8. Under ‘Browse Classes’, drag ‘eVar1’ to the segment canvas.
 	Be sure it follows this path:  XDM ExperienceEvent > Experience > Analytics > Custom Dimensions > eVars > eVar1
-	(you can click on the bar graph icon to expand the path)
+	(you can click on the bar graph icon to expand the path):

 	<kbd><img src="./images/segments_retail_evar1.png"  /></kbd>

-9. In the left pane, clear out the Search box by clicking the "X"
+9. In the left pane, clear out the Search box by clicking the "X":

 	<kbd><img src="./images/segments_retail_search_evar1_clear.png"  /></kbd>

-10. Under ‘Event Types’, locate ‘Checkouts, and drag this to the segment canvas to the right of the ‘Any’ event
+10. Under ‘Event Types’, locate ‘Checkouts, and drag this to the segment canvas to the right of the ‘Any’ event:

 	<kbd><img src="./images/segments_retail_xdm_checkouts.png"  /></kbd>

-11. In the left pane, locate ‘Purchases’ and drag this to the segment canvas to the right of the ‘Checkouts’ event.
+11. In the left pane, locate ‘Purchases’ and drag this to the segment canvas to the right of the ‘Checkouts’ event:

 	<kbd><img src="./images/segments_retail_xdm_purchases.png"  /></kbd>

-12. Click on ‘Any’ in the segment canvas
+12. Click on ‘Any’ in the segment canvas:

 	<kbd><img src="./images/segments_retail_events_any.png"  /></kbd>

 13. Type ‘Email’ in the text box to the right of ‘eVar1’ equals and press Enter.
-You will see 'Email' added to the right side of the text box.
+You will see 'Email' added to the right side of the text box:
       <!--
       ![Demo](./images/segments_travel_dyn_mchannel_email.png)
       -->

       <kbd><img src="./images/segments_retail_dyn_mchannel_email.png"  /></kbd>

-14. Click on ‘Checkouts' in the Events canvas
+14. Click on ‘Checkouts' in the Events canvas:

 	<kbd><img src="./images/segments_retail_events_checkouts.png"  /></kbd>